 The spending in this area continues at a scaled back level, but we still ensure mission critical services are provided and safety is not compromised.
-Traffic and street sign replacement and NEAT team efforts remain at current year levels, but median maintenance cycles and roadside maintenance cycles were increased by three and two cycles, respectively.
+Mowing and landscape cycles, traffic and street sign replacement, and NEAT team efforts remain at current year levels.
 Residential fees for garbage and trash collection and water and sewer services are not increased.
 Infrastructure projects - particularly those in Water and Sewer addressing the anticipated consent decree from the Federal Environmental Protection Agency - are funded.